Paul Wiggin

-Paul David Wiggin (born November 18, 1934) is an American former football player and coach.
-He played professional as a defensive end with the Cleveland Browns of the National Football League (NFL).
+Paul David Wiggin (November 18, 1934 – December 12, 2025) was an American football player and coach.
+He played professionally as a defensive end with the Cleveland Browns of the National Football League (NFL).
 He later coached in the NFL as well as in college football.

 Early life

 Wiggin was born on November 18, 1934, in Modesto, California, and attended Manteca High School in Manteca, California, where he competed in four sports.
 When he graduated Manteca High School in 1952, he was named the Most Outstanding Athlete.

 Wiggin played tackle in football, was on the school's championship football team, and was selected to the All-Central California team in 1951.
 He received honorable mention twice for the All-Northern-California team, and was selected as an All-Star to play in the California high school North-South Shrine game in 1952.
 Wiggin also established a shot put record competing in track.

 He attended Modesto Junior College, where he was a standout in football and track.
 Wiggin played both offense and defense on the football team.
 He is a member of the Modesto Junior College Athletics Hall of Fame.
 The Modesto Bee selected him at offensive tackle to its All-Big Seven Conference team in 1952.